Learn the best techniques for ensuring you receive an accurate blood pressure reading, at home or in the doctor’s office, with my guidelines.

 Healthy blood pressure levels are considered to be less than 120 over 80 mmHg, where the first number is systolic pressure and the second is diastolic pressure.
 Systolic pressure is the amount of force created as blood is pumped into your arteries, and diastolic pressure is the force that results when your arteries contract and resist the flow of blood.
 High blood pressure levels means you have a systolic blood pressure of 140 mmHg or greater, or a diastolic pressure of 90 mmHg or greater.
 Hypertensive crisis—where emergency care is needed—is defined as a high blood pressure level with a systolic reading of higher than 180 mmHg or a diastolic reading of higher than 110 mmHg.
 It is estimated that 73 million Americans have high blood pressure levels and uncontrolled high blood pressure.

-Monitor Your Blood Pressure at Home to Catch High Blood Pressure
+How To Monitor Your Blood Pressure at Home

 If you have a strong family history of high blood pressure levels, like I do, I recommend getting a blood pressure monitor you can use at home.
 Not only does it let you test your blood pressure levels more frequently—it helps you avoid something called "white coat hypertension."
 That’s when your blood pressure spikes in the doctor’s office due to the anxiety of the situation, giving you an artificially high reading.